tracee/contextlogger/README.md

 There are two possibilties on how to use the TracEE Context-Logger:
 * manually driven : by using the fluent API to generate string representations for instances
-* automatically driven : by using handlers and inteceptors provided by the technolgy dependant context provider artifacts
+* automatically driven : by using handlers and inteceptors provided by the technolgy dependent context provider artifacts

 Basically you just have to add the following dependency to your pom.xml to get started